Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: : Self-Augmented Visual Contrastive Decoding

-To address the preceding limitations, we introduce SAVCD, a decoding method that identifies a query-specific visual augmentation to apply for visual contrastive decoding by utilizing the rich knowledge base of LVLM~~\citep{li2024self}.
-Unlike prior methods that rely on experimental heuristics, SAVCD leverages the world knowledge and common sense embedded in the LVLM to achieve a \textit{semantic alignment} between the query and the selected augmentation.
-This approach enables the model to reason the \textit{underlying intent} of a query and make a choice that elicits a more targeted and practical discrepancy.
+To address the preceding limitations, we introduce \selfaug, a decoding method that identifies a query-specific visual augmentation to apply for visual contrastive decoding by utilizing the rich knowledge base of LVLM~~\citep{li2024self}.
+Unlike prior methods that rely on simple heuristics, \selfaug leverages the world knowledge and common sense embedded in the LVLM to achieve a \textit{semantic alignment} between the query and the selected augmentation.
+This approach enables the model to reason the \textit{underlying intent} of a query and make a choice that elicits a more targeted and informative discrepancy.
 Alg.~\ref{alg:savcd} and Fig.~\ref{fig:overview} outline the proposed method.